lakmeer/starlight/readme.md

 Starfield class is pretty ugly, could maybe do with better seperation.
 Potential for speed optimisations all over the pace, but performance hasn't been a problem so far, YMMV.

+Star brightness dropoff could use an exponential shaper, linear dropoff is pretty lame.